KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/ai-usage-report.md

 - Explaining how to use localStorage to store and retrieve user preferences (light/dark mode).
 - Guiding the implementation of a timer to track and display time spent on the website.
 - Providing support in understanding performance testing tools such as Lighthouse and interpreting results.
+- Guiding the implementation of custom data attributes to dynamically filter content based on user selection.
+- Providing guidance for adding animation effects to enhance user experience when displaying skills.

 AI assistance was primarily used as a learning and support tool rather than as a direct code generator.